mayan-edms/Mayan-EDMS/docs/topics/development.rst

 - Each app is as independent and self contained as possible.
 Exceptions, the basic requirements: navigation, permissions, common, main.
 - If an app is meant to be used by more than one other app it should be as generic as possible in regard to the project and another app will bridge the functionality.

-  - Example: the acls app is app agnostic, document_acls connects the acls app with the documents app.
   - Example: since indexing (document_indexing) only applies to documents, the app is specialized and dependant on the documents app.